redis/redis-doc/topics/cluster-spec.md

-While it is possible to have a Redis Cluster client implementation that does not remember the slots configuration (the map between slot numbers and addresses of nodes serving it) in memory and only works contacting random nodes waiting to be redirected, such a client would be very inefficient.
+While it is possible to have a Redis Cluster client implementation that does not remember the slots configuration (the map between slot numbers and addresses of nodes serving it) in memory and only works by contacting random nodes waiting to be redirected, such a client would be very inefficient.

 Redis Cluster clients should try to be smart enough to memorize the slots